In this guide, we will see how to import QCOW2 into Proxmox VE hypervisor and how to create a virtual machine using the QCOW2 image in Proxmox.

 Click on the Virtual machine that you created in step 3.
 In my case, it is FreeBSD 12 VM.
 Select "Hardware" tab.
 On the right hand side, you will the newly imported QCOW2 disk as unused disk.
 Select the unused disk and then click "Edit" button.

-Choose the bus type as "VirtIO Block" to get best disk I/O performance.
+Choose the bus type as "VirtIO Block" to get best disk I/O performance and hit "Add" button.

 You will now see a newly disk with VirtIO as bus type has been attached to the VM.